 For the valuation, the administrative staff of the system furnished a census derived from the system's master data processing file indicating each active covered employee's sex, date of birth, service credit, annual salary, and accumulated contributions.
 Information on retirees detailing dates of birth of retirees and beneficiaries, as well as option categories and benefit amounts, was provided in like manner.
 In addition, data was supplied on former employees who are vested or who have contributions remaining on deposit.
-As illustrated in Exhibit IX, there are 731 active members in the system of whom 359 members have vested retirement benefits; 386 former members or their beneficiaries are receiving retirement benefits.
-An additional 417 former members have contributions remaining on deposit with the system; of this number, 108 former members have vested rights for future retirement benefits.
-All individuals submitted were included in the valuation.
+As illustrated in Exhibit IX, there are 726 active members in the system of whom 327 members have vested retirement benefits; 424 former members or their beneficiaries are receiving retirement benefits.
+An additional 398 former members have contributions remaining on deposit with the system; of this number, 122 former members have vested rights for future retirement benefits.